 Get as specific as possible and document your answers—you’ll need them for the next step.

-Changing an endowment’s structure and function once it’s established is quite difficult.
-This means you need to fully align your organization on its purpose now before moving forward.
+It’s difficult to change an endowment’s structure and function once it’s established.
+This means you need to fully align your organization on its purpose now.

 First, board members must understand that they’ll be held to a fiduciary responsibility, meaning they must put the organization’s and endowment’s financial well-being above their own.
 This responsibility can be broken down into a few clear-cut duties: